nrobin24/pharmacology-thesis/#ch1-introduction/background/bkgnd-StemCellTherapies.md

 #### Cancer Stem Cells

-The 'cancer stem cell' hypothesis holds that the same pathways regulate self-renewal in stem cells and cancer cells, and that there are stem cells within the tumor that posess indefinite potential for self-renewal.
+The 'cancer stem cell' hypothesis holds that the same pathways regulate self-renewal in stem cells and cancer cells, and that there are stem cells within the tumor that possess indefinite potential for self-renewal.
 [Tannishtha Reya.
 Nature 2001]

 #### Ex-Vivo Directed Differentiation